 What is a Parish Council?

 Parish councils are the lowest tier of government in England.
 They are no longer anything to do with the church, although they were in times past.
 The parish council is responsible for a parish, a small area normally enclosing one community.
 If the community is sufficiently large the council may be called a town council, rather than a parish council but its responsibilities and powers are identical.
-In some small parishes there is no parish council, just an annual parish meeting.
+In some small parishes there is no parish council, just the annual parish meeting.